erezh16/extract-wp24-demo/README.md

 ### 0. Pre-requisites
 1. At each setup below, be sure to collect and record all the resulting credentials and environment variables
 2. Deploy the sample PER custom model Inference Service.
 See the instructions at: https://github.com/revit13/per-demo-sept .
+Make sure to set up port-fordwarding for inference access if needed (i.e., if Istio does not have a public IP ingress already)
 3. Deploy SkyStore on Kubernetes following the instructions in https://github.com/gilv/skystore/blob/headbucket/CONTAINER.md .
 Note that you need to configure 2 S3-proxies with public access (e.g., `LoadBalancer`), each connected to a different S3 storage - can be a local premise (e.g., Minio/Ceph) or a cloud region (AWS, GCP, Azure, etc)
 4. Deploy an MQTT broker on K8s with public access
 5. Set up a Nuvla account at https://nuvla.io and register the MQTT broker for data notifications on S3 access connected to one of the public S3-proxies you set up at step 2.
 That S3-proxy will be used for the producer side.
 The consumer side will use the other S3-proxy.
 The screenshot below shows an example of registering one S3-proxy in Nuvla: ![S3-proxy in Nuvla](images/s3-proxy-nuvla.png)